KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 **cclib pending 17**

-Displaying lists of not finished games on chain
+The `pending` method displays a list of unfinished games on the asset chain.

 #### Arguments: